 We have audited the accompanying consolidated statements of financial position of Fomento Económico Mexicano, S.A.B. de C.V. and subsidiaries ("the Company") as of December 31, 2019 and 2018, the related consolidated statements of income, comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2019, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, based on our audits and the report of other auditors, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, based on our audits and the report of other auditors, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-We did not audit the consolidated financial statements of Heineken N.V. (a corporation in which the Company has an 8.63% interest at December 31, 2019 and 2018) which is majority owned by Heineken Holding N.V. (a corporation in which the Company has an 12.26% interest at December 31, 2019 and 2018) (collectively "Heineken").
+We did not audit the consolidated financial statements of Heineken N.V. (a corporation in which the Company has an 8.63% interest at December 31, 2019 and 2018) which is majority owned by Heineken Holding N.V. (a corporation in which the Company has a 12.26% interest at December 31, 2019 and 2018) (collectively "Heineken").
 In the consolidated financial statements, the Company's investment in Heineken includes its share of the net assets of Ps.
-50,341 (\pounds .
+50,341 (£.
 2,383) and Ps.
-47,765 (\pounds .
+47,765 (£.
 2,119) million at December 31, 2019 and 2018, respectively, and its equity in the net income of Heineken of Ps.
-6,885, (\pounds .
+6,885, (£.
 319), Ps.
-6,320 (\pounds .
+6,320 (£.
 281) and Ps.
-7,656 (\pounds .
+7,656 (£.
 357) million for the years ended December 31, 2019, 2018 and 2017, respectively, which are exclusive of the impact of goodwill and other adjustments recorded by the Company.
-The financial statements of Heineken, is based solely on the report of the other auditors.
+The financial statements of Heineken were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included above for Heineken, is based solely on the report of the other auditors.